wp-plugins/wp-spamshield/readme.txt

 There is no need to configure the form.
 It allows you to simply drop it into the page you want to install it on.
 However, there are a few basic configuration options.
 You can choose whether or not to include Phone and Website fields, whether they should be required, add a drop down menu with up to 10 options, set the width and height of the Message box, set the minimum message length, set the form recipient, enter a custom message to be displayed upon successful contact form submission, and choose whether or not to include user technical data in the email.

-**As of version 1.8.9.9 WP-SpamShield also includes automatic anti-spam protection for Contact Form 7 and Gravity Forms.
-(You don't have to do anything...just add your Contact Form 7 and Gravity Forms to your site, and they will *automatically* be protected from spam.)
-It will also now *automatically* protect many forms on your WordPress site from spam, even if they are not specifically listed here.**
+**As of version 1.8.9.9 WP-SpamShield also includes automatic anti-spam protection for Contact Form 7, Gravity Forms, and Ninja Forms.
+(You don't have to do anything...just add your Contact Form 7, Gravity Forms, and Ninja Forms to your site, and they will *automatically* be protected from spam.)
+It will also now *automatically* protect most forms on your WordPress site from spam, even if they are not specifically listed here.**

 Please visit the plugin documentation for more info on [contact form installation and use](http://www.redsandmarketing.com/plugins/wp-spamshield/#wpss_adding_contact_form).